kwonus/Quelle-Obsolete/Quelle.md

 Go Home!

 Like the earlier example, the subject is "you understood".
 The object this time is defined, and insists that "you" should go home.
 Some verbs always have objects, others sometimes do, and still others never do.
-Quelle follows this same pattern and each some Quelle verbs require direct-objects; and some do not.
+Quelle follows this same pattern and some Quelle verbs require direct-objects; and some do not.
 See Table 4-1 where the column identified as "Parameter Count" identifies objects of the verb.

 **Statement**: A statement is composed of one or more *actions*.
 If there is more than one SEARCH actions issued by the statement, then search action is logically OR’ed together.